Etheria elliptica

 Etheria is a genus of freshwater oysters in the Etheriidae family of mollusk bivalves, and a part of the Unionida order.
 The genus includes a single species, Etheria elliptica, that is found throughout Africa and Madagascar.

-Etheria elliptica was first described by Lamarck in 1807, and lives in river basins along the Nile, Lake Tanganyika and Lake Victoria, and in Chad, Zaire, Niger, Senegal, and Angola.
+Etheria elliptica was first described by Jean-Baptiste Lamarck in 1807, and lives in river basins along the Nile, Lake Tanganyika and Lake Victoria, and in Chad, Zaire, Niger, Senegal, and Angola.
+Within these river basins and lakes, Etheria elliptica are attached to rocks, wood, or other hard surfaces.
+Its populations vary with seasonal changes in water flow and flooding, which affect their growth and recruitment.
+Etheria elliptica anchors itself using a strong mineralized adhesive instead of byssal threads, an adaptation that helps it remain attached in fast-moving water of the rivers they find themselves in.

 Etheria are found as fossils at paleontological sites in Africa, including at Lake Turkana 3-5 million years ago.
 It first appears in the Miocene in northeast Zaire.